The Apple M2 chip was unveiled at Apple's WWDC 2022 keynote on June 6, and it's the inaugural chip in Apple's second generation of bespoke silicon.

 Apple M2 chip: Outlook

 The fact that Apple has finally released the successor to 2020's industry-shaking M1 chip is exciting, especially if you're a Mac fan who's been eyeing a new 13-inch MacBook.
-The M2 chip appears to be more of a mid-grade slice of Apple silicon that's likely to outperform its M1 predecessor without matching the heights of the most tricked-out M1 Max.
-We'll have to test one for ourselves to be sure, and look forward to testing one later this summer.
+The M2 chip is more of a mid-grade slice of Apple silicon that outperforms its M1 predecessor without matching the heights of the most tricked-out M1 Max.